elena-kolevska/redis-doc/topics/functions-intro.md

 Like all other operations in Redis, the execution of a function is atomic.
 A function's execution blocks all server activities during its entire time, similarly to the semantics of [transactions](/topics/transactions).
 These semantics mean that all of the script's effects either have yet to happen or had already happened.
-The blocking semantics of an executed function apply to all connected clients at all times.
+The blocking semantics of an executed function applies to all connected clients at all times.
 Because running a function block the Redis server, functions are meant to finish executing quickly, so you should avoid using long-running functions.

 ## Loading libraries and functions